mario-eth/soldeer/README.md

 - A better way to write to the TOML file.
 - Parallel downloads of the dependencies.
+- A better way to handle the dependencies.
 - Error handling.
 - Tests.
 (I know, I know...)
 - Refactor the code. (lots of duplicated code).